 Whether you keep the cards you draft is based on which kind of draft tournament you enter.

-In Competitive Draft, yes.
-All cards you pick during Competitive Draft are added to your collection.
+In Casual Draft, yes.
+All cards you pick during Casual Draft are added to your collection.

-In Casual Draft, no. Cards you pick in Casual Draft are not added to your collection.
+In Expert Draft, no. Cards you pick in Expert Draft are not added to your collection.

 Drafting in SolForge is a solo activity.
 You don’t have to wait on other players to make their picks, and you can draft at any time of day without waiting for an event to fill up.
 However, other players’ picks still influence what you see in a draft.
 Every pack in draft is generated with six cards, and then cards are removed from it based on an algorithm that takes into account how frequently players take those cards.
 If you identify an undervalued card amongst the community at large, you can benefit by knowing there is a good chance you will see that card late in a draft.